FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-fusionauth.md

 **Tamás and Grady:** Contenda is a content creation tool designed to enable anyone on a team to take any video, such as a conference talk, interview, or demo, and turn it into effective written content.
 It features an easy-to-use upload, transformation, and customization system, a powerful API to automate content production pipelines, and is built specifically for developer advocates.

-**Dan:** What are some examples of features/functionality that is useful specifically for developer advocates?
+**Dan:** What are some examples of features/functionality that are useful specifically for developer advocates?

 **Tamás and Grady:** Our platform is capable of grabbing and re-formatting code-snippets from videos, and we made sure our editor uses and works well with Markdown, which is generally preferred by the dev advocate community.